jmhammond/math-courses/content/calc/review/section2.md

 {{< youtube -tBDTWxXhPA >}}

-The next video discusses polynomial functions, which are some of the nicest functions (in my personal opinion @jmears).
+The next video discusses polynomial functions, which are some of the nicest functions.
 The domain of any polynomial function is **always** all real numbers.

 {{< youtube roCbaNnjfL0 >}}